floatereye/termux-monitor-iface/README.md

-Monitors ifaddrs.h addrs->ifa_name for changes and executes a specified program.
+Monitors changes in ifaddrs.h interface names (ifa_name) and executes a specified program, intended for non-root users in Termux.

 ```
 Install: